apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 kafka.producer.acks              1                    How many replicas must acknowledge a message before its considered successfully written.
                                                       Accepted values are 0 (Never wait for acknowledgement), 1 (wait for leader only), -1 (wait for all replicas)
-                                                      Set this to -1 to avoid data loss in some cases of leader failure.
+                                                      Set this to -1 to avoid data loss in some cases of leader failure. useFlumeEventFormat              false                By default events are put as bytes onto the Kafka topic directly from the event body.
+Set to true to store events as the Flume Avro binary format.
+Used in conjunction with the same property on the KafkaSource or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers for the producing side.
 Other Kafka Producer Properties  --                   These properties are used to configure the Kafka Producer.
 Any producer property supported
                                                       by Kafka can be used.
 The only requirement is to prepend the property name with the prefix
                                                       ``kafka.producer``.